 So I thought I would share how to compost indoors and not kill your worms in the process.
 Sound good?

 Did you know that one red wiggler can eat half of its own weight in food scraps every single day?
 The worms convert the food scraps and plant matter in the bins into an amazing all-natural plant fertilizer which is known as “worm casting,” aka worm poop.

 That is a lot of waste that we can keep out of the landfills.

 Composting with worms is not always worry-free, and does require some work and attention.
 However, please do not let this discourage you- roll up your sleeves and be prepared to reap the rewards!

-You will need a plastic or wooden bin approximately 20″ long, 12″ deep and 16″ wide or bigger, depending on your composting needs.
-You can also purchase a worm bin such as the Worm Factory® 360, which is a great alternative to making one yourself.
+- You will need a wooden or plastic bin (<–affiliate) approximately 20″ long, 12″ deep and 16″ wide or bigger, depending on your composting needs.
+You can also purchase your own worm bin (<–affiliate link), which is a great alternative to making one yourself.

 How to make your worm bin